spanner/radiant-group_forum-extension/README.markdown

 # Group Forum

 This is a bit of glue to link reader groups to forums.

-As with group pages, it imposes the rule that a forum with any group associations is only visible to members of those groups.
+In order to make access control simple and expressible in SQL, it sets up a simple `belongs_to :group` relationship in the forum and then cascades it to topics and posts.

+(this is achieved by calling `is_grouped` and `gives_group_to :topics`, plus a bit of controller fiddling)

+The Radius tags supporting this are pretty basic at the moment but will improve.
+Access control has been the first priority.

 ## Status

-Very simple, minimally tested, should just work.
+Very simple, reasonably well-tested, should just work.

 ## Bugs and comments